-Start adding them as contacts today (if you’re an Infusionsoft by Keap customer, use a handy app like Snap to make it fast and simple).
+Start adding them as contacts today.
 Taking the time to add new contacts to your database as soon as you get them (or that night) will mean no more Leaning Tower of Business Cards taunting you for weeks, if not months.

 This is where a marketing automation setup can really save you time: You can create an automated campaign specifically designed to follow up with these conference connections.
 Think of ways to engage your leads with your content and product offerings, and make sure to connect your communications to the conference where you met.

 1. As you enter each contact, add notes or specific details to their contact record—these may be useful later on as you further engage.
 From topics that came up in conversation to their great polka-dot tie, these details can help you create and maintain a real connection.